dcsil/DevDeck/architecture/diagram.md

 The FastAPI framework provides high performance and automatic OpenAPI documentation, which accelerates backend development and integration with API testing tools.
 Docker ensures consistent environments from local development to production.
 Deployment on Amazon EC2 offers full control over the runtime and networking.
 **Trade-off**: EC2 requires more manual scaling and maintenance compared to managed services like AWS Lambda.
 However, this approach gives us flexibility at low initial cost, with a clear upgrade path to container orchestration when needed.

-### Database: PostgreSQL on Amazon RDS
+### Database: PostgreSQL on Amazon RDS (initial decision)

-We selected PostgreSQL for its maturity and support for advanced features such as JSONB, which can accommodate both structured and semi-structured data.
+~We selected PostgreSQL for its maturity and support for advanced features such as JSONB, which can accommodate both structured and semi-structured data.
 Hosting it on Amazon RDS offloads operational burdens like backups and patching, while providing scalability and reliability.
-**Trade-off**: RDS is costlier than self-hosted options, but this is justified by the reduced maintenance effort and better reliability, which are crucial for long-term sustainability.
+**Trade-off**: RDS is costlier than self-hosted options, but this is justified by the reduced maintenance effort and better reliability, which are crucial for long-term sustainability.~

+### Database: Dockerized PostgreSQL on AWS EC2 (changed decision)

+We run PostgreSQL inside a Docker container on an Amazon EC2 instance, mounting an EBS volume for persistent storage.
+This approach aligns the database environment with our container-first workflow, keeps dev/staging/prod configurations consistent, and reduces cost at the MVP stage.
+The backend connects over private networking on port 5432 (restricted by Security Groups).
+We use CloudWatch/agent for metrics and logs, and schedule automated backups (e.g., pg_dump to S3 and/or EBS snapshots) with a tested restore runbook.
+**Trade-off**: Compared to RDS, this design requires us to manage backups, patching, and high availability ourselves, and it lacks managed multi-AZ failover.
+We accept this operational overhead for now in exchange for lower cost, tighter CI/CD integration, and faster iteration.
+As usage grows or HA/SLA requirements increase, we plan to migrate to a managed option (RDS/Aurora) to gain automated failover and maintenance.

 ### Vendor Integration: OpenAI API